 Findings

-• Instagram climate denial discourse leans heavily on visual rhetorical strategies that text-first methods systematically underrepresent.
+- Instagram climate denial discourse depends heavily on visual rhetorical strategies that text-first methods tend to underrepresent or miss entirely.

-• Multimodal narrative structures are central to how climate conspiracy theories are constructed, legitimised, and circulated on the platform.
+- Multimodal narrative structures are central to how climate conspiracy theories are constructed and circulated on the platform.

 Connections